 Course provides introduction to psychological and social aspects of the ill and disabled; verbal, non-verbal and therapeutic communication, special considerations in the care of geriatric patients and issues involved in working with the dying patient.

 Upon completion of this course the student will be able to:

-- Discuss the demands of, concerns about and requirements of the health career (specifically PTA) student experience.
-Relate personal goals, ambitions and preparation to the PTA career.
+- Discuss requirements of the health career (specifically PTA) student experience and relate personal goals, ambitions and preparation to the PTA career.

-- Demonstrate an understanding of the importance of appropriate communication skills in the physical therapy setting.
-Identify various factors affecting verbal and nonverbal communication.
+- Identify appropriate communication skills in the physical therapy setting and the various factors affecting verbal and nonverbal communication.

-- Describe various psychosocial responses of the ill and disabled and identify various coping behaviors utilized.
+- Recognize various psychosocial responses of the ill and disabled and identify various coping behaviors.

-- Demonstrate an understanding of the implications of terminal illness on the physical therapy patient and recognize the need for respectful interaction with patient and family.
+- Assess the implications of terminal illness on the physical therapy patient and recognize the need for respectful interaction with patient and family.

-- Demonstrates an understanding of the process of dying, an appreciation of the fears associated with it and appropriate physical therapy intervention.
+- Relate the process of dying, an appreciation of the fears associated with it and appropriate physical therapy intervention.

-- Discuss cultural and ethnic influences on an individual’s response to illness, disability, aging and death.
+- Identify cultural and ethnic influences on an individual’s response to illness, disability, aging and death.